Programs and conferences around the world

 • 1st ICBD – Johannesburg, South Africa, September 2001

 Recognizing the growing need to build capacity in lower-resource countries for the prevention of birth defects and preterm birth and care of those affected, the primary goal of these conferences has been to provide specific practical tools and approaches that developing country participants can use to implement and strengthen services when they return to their respective countries.
 Participants have included health policy makers, donor organizations, health care providers, experts in data collection and monitoring, researchers, parent-patient organizations and other NGOs and youth volunteers from both the developing and industrialized world.
+The 6th conference in Cebu was attended by approximately 300 participants.
+March of Dimes has been a major funder and a key organizer of the conference’s scientific agenda.

 2010.
 March of Dimes – 9th Asia-Pacific Society Conference on Human Genetics Symposium on the Progress of Birth Defects Care and Prevention in the Asia-Pacific Region